ajhelbig/cppsetup/README.md

 # Finishing up
 Firstly lets make the shell script cppsetup.sh executable.
-Do this by navigating into the "cppsetup" and typing the following command
-( chmod +x cppsetup.sh ).
+Do this by navigating into the "cppsetup" directory and typing the following command ( chmod +x cppsetup.sh ).
 The shell script is now executable!
 This setp is important.
 Move the cppsetup.sh file into the directory you specified in your .bashrc file /path above.
 This can be done using the command ( mv cppsetup.sh /path ) where /path is the one specified above.
 Next lets move the cppsetup-templates into the default Templates directory found on Ubuntu distros using ( mv cppsetup-templates ~/Templates ).
+Assuming all goes well and you have rebooted your computer the command should be ready to use!
+Try it by typing ( cppsetup raylib ).
+The process may take a while since the setup process includes fetching the raylib library from github and building it from source.